clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes/kubernetes.rst

 Cloud native setup automation (optional)
 ****************************************

-|CL| has `cloud-native` setup helper scripts that can execute many of the
-steps described above.
-Clone the `cloud-native-setup`_ repository and `follow these instructions`_.
+Clone the `cloud-native-setup`_ repository on your system and follow the instructions.
+This repository includes helper scripts to automate configuration.

 Package configuration customization (optional)
 **********************************************